 Once you know what you need, and have contracted the professional experts at Paul’s Basement Waterproofing, the next step in the process is cleaning:

 - Clear everything from the floor until it’s bare, including stored items and furniture.

 - Use your broom to sweep thoroughly, including corners and crevices.

 - Next, use a wet/dry vac to continue clearing any small items you might have missed.

 - To complete the cleaning part of the process, mop the floor with clean water.

 - Make sure no one enters the basement and leave the floor to dry completely.

 Cleaning out the basement is an important step to ensuring there’s nothing on the floor or walls that can stop the waterproofing materials from bonding to the concrete, and installing a vapour barrier in a continuous sheet, which helps to create a drier, healthier space.

-Water can enter a basement or crawlspace in any number of ways and if you’re concerned with moisture in your basement, there is no better service to call than Paul’s Basement Waterproofing.
-We keep basements dry in Windsor, Essex County, Chatham-Kent, Sarnia-Lambton, and London and the surrounding areas.
+Water can enter a basement or crawlspace in any number of ways, and if you’re concerned with moisture in your basement, there is no better service to call than Paul’s Basement Waterproofing.
+We keep basements dry in Windsor, Essex County, Chatham-Kent, Sarnia-Lambton, and London and surrounding areas.

-There are many reasons a basement requires waterproofing, and for each one of them Paul’s Basement Waterproofing is the answer.
-Our system channels water from saturated cement and block foundation walls to the sump pit, and also alleviates ground water concerns.
+There are many reasons a basement requires waterproofing, and for each one of them, Paul’s Basement Waterproofing is the answer.
+Our system channels water from saturated cement and block foundation walls to the sump pit, and also alleviate groundwater concerns.
 Our service ensures a complete clean-up as well as property protection during installation, and we also offer a 15-year written guarantee.
 So if you are having problems with your basement or crawlspace, contact Paul’s Basement Waterproofing toll free at 1-877-322-2260 for a free estimate.
 Senior discounts are available.